 For successful thermal soaring, the day needs to be warm and without too much wind, and you should be flying in an open, flat area.

 Thermals are of course invisible, but a strong heat haze rising from a surface, or circling birds, can indicate the presence of thermals.
-Birds circling and rising, without flapping their wings, is a sure sign that they're enjoying a thermal.
+Birds circling and rising, without flapping their wings, is a sure sign that they're enjoying a free ride in a thermal.